Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 The second-teamers featured Flowers and recently signed Jeremy Boykins at corner and Delano Hill and T.J.
 Mutcherson at safety.

 Flowers had the unenviable assignment of taking on Marshall in man coverage on a go route that resulted in a touchdown.
-Carroll said he didn’t think there was much more Flowers could have done saying “I thought he was all over him.’’
+Carroll said he didn’t think there was much more Flowers could have done, saying, “I thought he was all over him.’’

 McDougald had the tipped interception in the most notable play for the starting secondary.